hikariatama/Hikka/README.md

 - Python 3.8 or above
 - Requirements from `requirements.txt`
-- API ID and Hash from [Telegram](https://my.telegram.org/apps) or use default ones
+- Optional: API ID and Hash from [Telegram](https://my.telegram.org/apps) or default ones, if your Telegram account is old enough
-- Some basic knowledge of terminal
+- Optional: Some basic knowledge of terminal

 ### Documentation

-We've made docs to help you to set up the bot.
-They can be found [here](https://ftg.geektg.ml).
-Also, check out the folder `docs` for developers' documentation
+Check out the folder `docs` for developers' documentation User docs will be available soon

 ### Support